lxbader/soundcloud-player/README.md

 - Lives in your terminal where it belongs
 - Has keyboard shortcuts so you never leave your flow state
 - Works reliably using VLC on both Windows and MacOS
+- Liked tracks can be downloaded for use on offline devices

 ## Installation